Donald Cragen: In SVU

 In 1999, the character appeared in the spinoff Law & Order: Special Victims Unit, in which he heads a bureau dedicated to solving sex crimes.
 Several of Cragen's first episodes on the series reunite him with another one of his former detectives from the 27th Precinct, Lennie Briscoe (Jerry Orbach); one of these reunions involves re-opening a serial murder case that Briscoe and Logan had failed to solve six years earlier (as portrayed in the Law & Order episode "Mayhem").

 In "Stalked", a first-season episode, Cragen participates in a sting operation in which one of his detectives, Olivia Benson (Mariska Hargitay), serves as bait for Richard White (Bruce Kirkpatrick), a serial rapist who had been stalking her.
 When White attempts to attack her, Cragen physically incapacitates him and allows for his arrest.

 In a 2001 episode, Cragen finds a kidnapped boy he and Greevey had been assigned to find in 1991 while investigating a corrupt adoption agency.
-Cragen and his detectives later determined that the wife of the boy's biological father killed his mother and gave the baby to the adoption agency, where he was given a home.
+Cragen and his detectives later determined that the wife of the boy's biological father killed his mother and falsely gave the baby to the adoption agency, where he was given a home.
 In the end, the boy's biological father wins custody of him.

 In the fifth season episode "Criminal", a homicide investigation leads to a suspect named Javier Vega (James McDaniel), a man Cragen arrested for murder in the 1970s who has since reformed and become a criminology professor.
 Convinced of Vega's guilt, Cragen becomes personally involved in the investigation, which results in Vega's arrest and conviction.
 When evidence surfaces proving Vega's innocence, a guilt-stricken Cragen arranges for his immediate release.
 Vega later kidnaps the actual killer and threatens him at gunpoint, but Cragen talks him down, then saves Vega when the killer grabs Vega's gun and tries to shoot him.